metabase/metabase/docs/operations-guide/environment-variables.md

 Default: `"(member={dn})"`<br>
 Since: v40.0

 Group membership lookup filter.
-The placeholders '{dn}' and '{uid}' will be replaced by the user''s Distinguished Name and UID, respectively.
+The placeholders `{dn}` and `{uid}` will be replaced by the user's Distinguished Name and UID, respectively.

 ### `MB_LDAP_GROUP_SYNC`